LiDAR-CS Dataset: LiDAR Point Cloud Dataset with Cross-Sensors for 3D Object Detection: Potential Applications and Discussion

 \textbf{Distribution-insensitive features.} Our LiDAR-CS dataset could be applied to evaluate the anti-interference ability of features extracted from different backbones, as we showed in Tab. \ref{tab:cross_sensor}.
 Furthermore, perception systems with sensor-invariant ability can also be evaluated.

-\textbf{Large-scale Point Cloud Up-sampling or Re-sampling.} Existing methods for point cloud up-sampling are studied on toy point cloud samples from CAD models with only thousands of points, few works focus on the LiDAR point cloud up-sampling in large-scale autonomous driving scenarios.
-Our dataset provides simulated point clouds with real scenarios and large-scale frames with different resolutions, making it very suitable for point cloud up-sampling or re-sampling research.
+\textbf{Large-scale Point Cloud Up-sampling or Re-sampling.} While there are many methods for up-sampling point clouds, most have only been tested on small samples from CAD models with a few thousand points.
+However, few studies have focused on up-sampling LiDAR point clouds in large-scale autonomous driving scenarios.
+Our dataset includes realistic point clouds from various scenarios and large-scale frames with different resolutions, making it an ideal resource for researching point cloud up-sampling and re-sampling.

-\textbf{Semantic Segmentation.} Since the ground truth bounding box of all the objects is provided, the semantic label for foreground objects are also can be obtained easily and our dataset can also be applied to the semantic segmentation task.
+\textbf{Semantic Segmentation.} Since the ground truth bounding box of all objects is provided, obtaining the semantic label for foreground objects is easy.
+Our dataset can also be used for semantic segmentation.

-\textbf{Sensor Selection.} Our methodology could also be applied for LiDAR hardware selection and parameters adjusting.
-Instead of intuitively selecting the LiDAR device type and the installation parameters, or the combination of devices, then collecting and annotating the data, and training the perception models, it will be safer and more scientific to evaluate the devices, settings with perception systems ahead using simulation data with low-cost.
+\textbf{Sensor Selection.} Our approach can also be used to select LiDAR hardware and adjust parameters.
+Instead of relying on an intuitive selection of device type and installation parameters, or choosing device combinations, and then collecting and annotating data, and training perception models, it would be more scientific and safer to evaluate devices and settings with perception systems beforehand using low-cost simulation data.